-Colour Doppler examination can identify vascularity and formation of new vessels in the area of structural change.
+Colour Doppler examination can identify the vascularity and formation of new vessels in the area of structural change.

-MRI shows signal defect in the proximal patellar tendon and increased thickness in the tendon.
+MRI shows a signal defect in the proximal patellar tendon and increased thickness in the tendon.
 MRI provides high spatial resolution and patellar tendinosis is characterized by a focal increase in signal within the tendon as well as an alteration in its size.

 Treatment of Patellar Tendinosis